Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTranslator-load-f.rst

 #.
 File name stripped further, etc.

-For example, an application running in the fr_CA locale (French-speaking Canada) might call load("foo.fr_ca", "/opt/foolib").  would then try to open the first existing readable file from this list:
+For example, an application running in the fr_CA locale (French-speaking Canada) might call load("foo.fr_ca", "/opt/foolib"). load() would then try to open the first existing readable file from this list:

 #. ``/opt/foolib/foo.fr_ca.qm``